diamantidis/diamantidis.github.io/_posts/2018-09-23-why-i-start-a-blog.md

 **Improve my writing skills**

-I am of the opinion that practise makes perfection.
+I am of the opinion that practice makes perfection.
 So, by writing more often, I will eventually improve my ability to express and describe my ideas and thoughts better.

 **Improve my overall skills**